fixongbg/cdceprog_DFO/README.md

 # Programming

-Let's start by downloading the Python script (this does the programming) and the HEX-files for MD, PSX or SAT (timing files).
+Let's start by downloading the Python script (this does the programming) and the HEX-files for Mega Drive, Playstation or Saturn (timing files).
 <br>Type the following:

        cd Downloads